Cosys-Lab/Cosys-AirSim/docs/echo.md

 IgnoreMarked              | Remove objects with the Unreal Tag _MarkedIgnore_ from the sensor data External                  | Uncouple the sensor from the vehicle.
 If enabled, the position and orientation will be relative to Unreal world coordinates
-ExternalLocal             | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default e.g.,
+ExternalLocal             | When in external mode, if this is enabled the retrieved pose of the sensor will be in Local NED coordinates(from starting position from vehicle) and not converted Unreal NED coordinates which is default sensePassive              | Enable passive sensing where the sensor will receive signals from other active sources in the world (Passive Echo Beacons, see above) senseActive               | Enable active sensing where the sensor will emit a signal and receive signals from the reflections e.g.,
 ```
 {